plabayo/rama/README.md

 and data extracted using [`rama-fp`](https://github.com/plabayo/rama/tree/main/rama-fp/).
 The service is publicly exposed at
 <https://fp.ramaproxy.org>, made possible by our sponsor host <https://fly.io/>.

+> 🔁 <https://echo.ramaproxy.org/> is available and allows you to
+> make requests using any headers and any path/query to get an insight
+> on the Tls Info and Http Request Info the server receives
+> from you when making that request.
+>
+> Feel free to make use of while crafting distorted http requests,
+> but please do so with moderation.

 [BrowserStack](https://browserstack.com) sponsors Rama by providing automated cross-platform browser testing on real devices, which [uses the public fingerprinting service](./rama-fp/browserstack/main.py) to aid in automated fingerprint collection on both the Http and Tls layers.
 By design we do not consider Tcp and Udp fingerprinting.